Fife Clark

-Sir Thomas Fife Clark (29 May 1907 – 29 March 1985) was a British journalist and civil servant.
+Sir Thomas Fife Clark CBE (29 May 1907 – 29 March 1985) was a British journalist and civil servant.

 Career

 Clark served as Downing Street Press Secretary, between 1952 and 1955, under Prime Minister Winston Churchill.
 He then served as Director General of the Central Office of Information for almost seventeen years (1954–71).
 In this role, he produced long running campaigns for road safety and army recruitment as well as being in charge of the British Pavilions at the World Fairs.

-Sir Fife Clark received a knighthood in 1965.
+Honours

+Clark was appointed a Commander of the Order of the British Empire (CBE) in the 1949 Birthday Honours, and was knighted in the 1965 Birthday Honours.

 In 1971, Allen & Unwin published Sir Fife Clark's work, The Central Office of Information.